All Products

 Follow the consistency principle for effect descriptions

-For all samples that contain the effect, the motion description part of the effect must be as consistent as possible.
-Both the training and validation sets must follow this rule.
+For all samples containing the effect, the motion description part of the effect should be as consistent as possible.
+This rule applies to both the training set and the validation set.

-• Purpose: When the model finds that s86b5p is always followed by a fixed description and the frame always shows a money rain, it learns to associate s86b5p with the money rain visual effect.
+• Purpose: When the model finds that s86b5p is always followed by a fixed description and the scene always shows a money rain, it will remember: s86b5p = money rain visual effect.

 Sample type